 Perhaps the most challenging part is assessing an individual’s aptitude for required skills, especially for technical roles.
 However, there are platforms and tools out there to help with this.

-For example, Codility’s CodeCheck product enables hiring managers and recruiters to gauge their developer candidates’ real-life coding ability.
+For example, Codility’s CodeCheck product enables hiring managers and engineering leaders to gauge their developer candidates’ real-life coding ability.
 It’s one thing for an individual to describe their experience with a language or framework during an interview, and another to see them actually perform on-the-job tasks during interviews.
+CodeCheck allows for role-specific remote skills assessments to screen candidates before moving them to the interview stage.
+Real-life skills for all roles, programming languages and frameworks can be tested with CodeCheck.

 Becoming remote worker-friendly